Pimenton/ODL/README.md

 ### App URL

-Our app is available from here: http://odl1.cba.upc.edu:8082/
+Our app is available from here: http://odl1.cba.upc.edu:8082/ (not available anymore)

 -----------------------------------------------------------------------